eufrankoficial/4bar/readme.md

 ## The solution

-Theres an aws lambda where store at database the information about the volume of the kegs and the tempeture about the cold chamber.
-The project has some business logic to show theses volumes interacvely to the user.
+There's an AWS Lambda function that stores information about the volume of kegs and the temperature inside the cold chamber in a database.
+The project also incorporates business logic to interactively display these volumes to the user.

 # Stacks